Code:ART 2023

 Major Artwork

-Questions for the Curious Orchard by artist Nate Mohler is a site-specific immersive interactive artwork that visually responds to visitors in a playful and engaging way.
-Taking inspiration from complex networks and energy exchange between living beings occurring in the natural world, such as the contagiousness of laughter or tree roots communicating in a forest, the installation invites visitors to gift something to it, such as their heartbeat or best dance moves, that will in turn feed energy into the biome and ripple throughout the installation.
+Questions for the Curious Orchard by artist Nate Mohler was a site-specific immersive interactive artwork that visually responded to visitors in a playful and engaging way.
+Taking inspiration from complex networks and energy exchange between living beings occurring in the natural world, such as the contagiousness of laughter or tree roots communicating in a forest, the installation invited visitors to gift something to it, such as their heartbeat or best dance moves, that in turn fed energy into the biome and ripple throughout the installation.

 Nate Mohler is a Los Angeles-based emerging media artist, who works with digital technology as a paint brush to build avant-garde experiences.
 A 2019 UCLA graduate with a B.A. in Design | Media Arts, Mohler is intrigued with the fusion of conceptual art and technology to support social activism with unconventional space and sound.
 His work raises questions about art + technology through digital mediums such as projection mapping, immersive installations, sculpture and video art.
 Mohler is interested in the way digital tools such as code and machine intelligence allow for new explorations of imagination and the development of new aesthetics.
 Striving to fuse more human finesse and elements of nostalgia into highly digital based video work, Mohler often introduces personal memories in his work.